-begins during infancy or childhood but may start at any age and last throughout
+begins during infancy or childhood, but it can start at any age.
+It may last throughout

 At times, the